npe1011/grrm2xtb/README.md

 While we tried several MIN, SADDLE, SC-AFIR, and MC-AFIR jobs and this script seems to reasonably work, we provide *NO guarantee*.

 ## Software verson
-We use this script with GRRM17, xtb-6.3.3, adn Python 3.6.7/3.6.8.
+We use this script with GRRM17, xtb-6.3.3, and Python 3.6.7/3.6.8.
 Other versions have not been tested.

 ## Settings